 Coronary artery bypass grafting is a procedure that involves removing a blood vessel from another part of your body, such as your leg.
 That blood vessel is stitched into place so that it diverts blood flow around your damaged artery.

 - Reviewing your family medical history.
-Some inherited conditions, such as the connective tissue disease Marfan syndrome, have been found to occur in people who experience spontaneous coronary artery dissection.
+Some inherited conditions, such as the connective tissue disease Marfan syndrome, have been found to occur in people who experience spontaneous coronary artery dissection (SCAD).
 Your doctor may refer you to a genetic counselor to review your family medical history and determine whether genetic testing may be right for you.

 - Looking for weaknesses in other blood vessels.
 Your doctor may recommend using CT scanning to look for weaknesses and abnormalities in other blood vessels, such as those in your neck and abdomen.